Vital Records Online

 Learn how to order a certified North Carolina birth certificate from the North Carolina Department of Health and Human Services, Office of Vital Records (NCDHHS, NCOVR).
 The current processing time is 30 days to 3 months.
 The state’s fee for certified copies is $24.00, with additional copies costing $15.00 each.
 Authorized individuals who can request birth records include the person on record, family members, and legal representatives.

-You can now order North Carolina birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order North Carolina birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the NC Office of Vital Records (NCOVR) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the NCOVR by following the specific steps and meeting certain requirements.
 Confirm requirements, eligibility, costs, and processing times before beginning the application process.

 Person ordering a birth certificate with a phone using VRO